Useful Notes / Japanese Architecture

 Traditional Japanese houses tend to be fairly spartan, with multipurpose rooms and relatively little furniture.
 Closets and cabinets are used to store bedding and clothing.
 At the most basic there may only be one main room, which functions as living, dining, or bedroom as the situation requires.
 As can be seen in anime, modern Japanese houses run the gamut from mostly traditional with some Western features (e.g. the Kusakawa house in My Neighbor Totoro

-, the Kawamoto household in Sangatsu no Lion
+or the Kawamoto household in 3-gatsu no Lion

-; which has many of the features below) to tiny apartments little different from anything you'd find in the West (e.g. Whisper of the Heart
+, which have many of the features below) to tiny apartments little different from anything you'd find in the West (e.g. Whisper of the Heart

 Some typical features of Japanese houses: